Cracking the Facebook Code (Or at Least Trying)

 Even a quick “Beautiful!” or a heart emoji makes a real difference.

-I’m excited to see what we learn along the way.
-By understanding how Facebook works behind the scenes, maybe we can get Chris’s art in front of the people who will love it most.
+I’m excited to see how this new focus works out.
+By understanding how Facebook and Instagram work behind the scenes, maybe we can get Chris’s art in front of the people who will love it most.

 Stay tuned—I’ll share what we discover!